gioele/git-collab-guide/guide.en.md

 Our first commit
 ----------------

-We can now change the main color of the headings to something more cool, from black to red and with the font Comic Sans.
+We can now change the color of the headings to something more cool, from black to red, and we can also change the font to Comic Sans.

 TODO: picture CSS changes